Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders: Introduction

-To the best of our knowledge, our proposed method is the \emph{first} in the literature to employ fully self-supervised multi-encoder autoencoders for performing BSS with a special focus on non-linearly mixed sources.
-The effectiveness of the proposed method is evaluated on a toy dataset of non-linear mixtures, and on raw real-world electrocardiogram (ECG) and photoplethysmogram (PPG) signals for extracting respiratory signals.
-The results demonstrate that (a) the encoders of the multi-encoder autoencoder trained with our method can effectively discover and separate the sources of the proposed toy dataset, consisting of non-linearly mixed triangle and circle shapes, and (b) our method can be successfully applied to estimate a respiratory signal from ECG and PPG signals in a fully self-supervised manner where it shows comparable results with existing methods.
+To the best of our knowledge, our proposed method is the \emph{first} in the literature to employ fully self-supervised multi-encoder autoencoders for performing BSS.
+The effectiveness of the proposed method is evaluated on a toy dataset of single-channel post non-linear (PNL) mixtures, and on single-channel real-world electrocardiogram (ECG) and photoplethysmogram (PPG) signals for extracting respiratory signals.
+The results demonstrate that (a) the encoders of the multi-encoder autoencoder trained with our method can effectively discover and separate the sources of the proposed toy dataset, consisting of post non-linearly mixed triangle and circle shapes, and (b) our method can be successfully applied to estimate a respiratory signal from unprocessed ECG and PPG signals in a fully self-supervised manner with results that outperform existing heuristic and supervised methods.
+While the proposed method may be applicable to many domains (audio, vision, etc.) and situations for various BSS tasks, this paper focuses on challenging scenarios where learning separation via the distribution of a dataset is a more effective strategy.

-We summarize our contributions in this paper as follows: \begin{itemize} \item We propose a novel method for BSS by employing fully self-supervised multi-encoder autoencoders for the first time in the literature. \item We propose a novel encoding masking technique for source separation inference, and two novel model regularization techniques, the \emph{pathway separation loss} and the \emph{zero reconstruction loss} for implicit source separation learning and source estimation. \item We demonstrate the ability of the proposed method to extract meaningful respiratory signals from raw ECG and PPG recordings using a fully self-supervised learning scheme. \end{itemize}
+We summarize our contributions in this paper as follows: \begin{itemize} \item We propose a novel method for BSS by employing fully self-supervised multi-encoder autoencoders for the first time in the literature. \item We propose a novel encoding masking technique for source separation inference, and two novel model regularization techniques, the \emph{sparse mixing loss} and the \emph{zero reconstruction loss} for implicit source separation learning and source estimation. \item Our method is the first end-to-end approach in the literature to extract meaningful respiratory signals from unprocessed (no additional filtering or elaborate cleaning) ECG and PPG recordings without supervision from reference respiratory signals or the use of heuristic filtering and algorithms. \end{itemize}